 To describe an operating system as an environment is pompous, wordy and just poor communications.

 I can accept Windows being described as ‘software’, the word is accurate, if not precise.
 We can shorten operating system to OS when communicating with more tech-savvy readers.

-There are people who think Apple’s tightly knit combination of software and hardware qualifies as a platform or an environment (though often people who use one term will use both to mean exactly the same thing).
-It isn’t.
-Software plus hardware adds up to a computer.
+There are people who think Apple’s tightly knit combination of software and hardware qualifies as a platform or an environment – though often people who use one term will use both to mean exactly the same thing.
+It isn’t the same thing, the two words have distinct meanings.